Types of Degrees Pharmacy Technician/Assistant Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Pharmacy Technician/Assistant.
-About 1.3% of those with this major are international students.
+Students from other countries are interested in Pharmacy Technician/Assistant, too.
+About 1.1% of those with this major are international students.

 How Much Do Pharmacy Technician/Assistant Majors Make?